claceio/docs/content/docs/Plugins/Overview.md

         return ace.response(ret, "error.go.html")
 ```

-When `error_handler` is defined and no explicit error checks are done, the automatic error handling happens in these three cases:
+When no explicit error checks are done, the automatic error handling happens in these three cases:

 - **Value Access** When the response `value` is accessed
 - **Next API call** When the next plugin API call happens (to any plugin function)